Sicilian Defence: History

+Early history

 The Sicilian Defence was analysed by Giulio Polerio in his 1594 manuscript on chess, though he did not use the term 'Sicilian Defence'.
 It was later the subject of analyses by leading players of the day Alessandro Salvio (1604), Don Pietro Carrera (c.
 1617), and Gioachino Greco (1623), and later Conte Carlo Francesco Cozio (c.
 1740).
 The great French player and theoretician André Danican Philidor opined of the Sicilian in 1777, "This way of opening the game ... is absolutely defensive, and very far from being the best ... but it is a very good one to try the strength of an adversary with whose skill you are unacquainted."